Loading...

 Off you go.

-So Aisha says, "I wonder if our results are different to the food labels because some of the crisps were not very flat.
+So Aisha says, "I wonder if our results are different to the food labels because some of the crisps were not very flat, so only a little bit of the crisp was touching the square paper.

 I would improve the investigation by choosing the flattest crisps so that a similar amount of each crisp is touching the paper."
-Now did you think of any different improvements?
-So you might have said things like you wanting to make sure that your crisps are of a similar size, so that it's fair, because if one of your crisp is much larger than the other ones that you're testing, then you're going to get a bigger area of greasy squared paper.
+Now, did you think of any different improvements?
+So you might have said things like you wanting to make sure that your crisps are of a similar size so that it's fair, because if your one of your crisp is much larger than the other ones that you're testing, then you're going to get a bigger area of greasy squared paper.

 You may have also had other improvements as well.

-You may have decided actually you'd quite like to try the same brand of crisp, but in different flavours, and see whether or not that would work too.
+You may have decided, actually, you'd quite like to try the same brand of crisp, but in different flavors and see whether or not that would work too.

-Lucas says, "The food labels give us information for 100g of each crisp.
+Lucas says, "The food labels give us information for a hundred grams of each crisp.

 I wonder if our results are different to the food labels because we didn't weigh them.